piskvorky/gensim/docs/src/intro.rst

 .. seealso::

-    For some examples on how this works out in code, go to the :doc:`tutorials <tutorial>` page.
+    For some examples on how this works out in code, go to :doc:`tutorials <tutorial>`.